Bird Watching in Central New York Near Wellnesste Vacation Cabin Rentals

 46-Corners Management Area

 46-Corners Management Unit includes 8 state forests in the northwest corner of Oneida County, a small portion in the southeast corner of Oswego County and a small portion in southwest Lewis County.
 The total land area is 18,032 acres.
-Click here for a map of the 46-Corners area.

 There are 55 miles of trout water tributaries on the Unit.
 Anglers enjoy Mad River, Furnace Creek, and Florence Creek which flow through the Unit.
 These creeks feed into the stocked streams of the East Branch and West Branch of Fish Creek and may contain brown and brook trout.